 Hidden Art Scene

 Long Island City has a high concentration of galleries, art institutions and studio space.
 These places are not very well known, however, and therefore are hard to find.
 One of the art organisations that is a little more prominent in the area is MoMA PS1.
-In fact, it’s more of a large expo space, focusing on modern art and experimentation.
-Are you an art and music fan and planning to be in Long Island in the summer?
+In fact, it’s more of large expo space, focusing on modern art and experimentation.
+Are you an art and music fan and planning to be in Long Island City in the summer?
 Each summer MoMA PS1 hosts the Warm Up Sessions: Every Saturday you can enjoy different genres of music in a creative, outdoor setting.
 After a visit to MoMA PS1, walk to The Creek and The Cave, a Californian style Mexican restaurant.
-They serve great burgers, have a lounge (with performances by stand-up comedians and more) in addition to a cozy patio, where you simply have to try the tasty (as well as affordable) margaritas and nachos.
+They serve great burgers, have a lounge (with performances by stand-up comedians and more) in addition to a cosy patio, where you simply have to try the tasty (as well as affordable) margaritas and nachos.

 Spend the Night in Long Island City

 Long Island City is not necessarily an area you’d stroll through, just for the fun of it (not yet anyway).
 But it is one of the more up and coming neighbourhoods.
-You’ll notice all the construction sites, where mostly hotels are being built.
+You’ll notice all the construction sites, where most hotels are being built.
 Most of the hotels here offer very reasonable prices, compared to Manhattan.
 Hotel Ravel is worth a mention, with its good food and wonderful views.
-Another one I recommend is The Paper Factory, which, as the name suggests, is a former paper factory that has been transformed in to a hotel.
-With modern, yet cozy rooms and a real New York City vibe.
+Another one I recommend is The Paper Factory, which, as the name suggests, is a former paper factory that has been transformed into a hotel.
+With modern, yet cosy rooms and a real New York City vibe.
 Those looking for a true New York experience, I would always advise staying in Manhattan.
 However, if this is not an option, budget-wise, Long Island City is a great alternative.
 As close to Manhattan as it gets, with hotels that offer an ideal price/quality ratio.

 Roosevelt Island Tramway